photoprism/photoprism-docs/docs/user-guide/organize/archive.md

 You can move photos and videos you do not want to keep in your collection to *Archive*.
 Content that is archived is not deleted but it will not appear in any section apart from *Archive*.

+!!! tip "Keyboard Shortcut"
+    In the fullscreen viewer, you can quickly archive or restore photos by pressing **Ctrl + A**.

 ### Archive Photos ###

 1. Select photos/videos